codacy/chart/docs/infrastructure/microk8s-quickstart.md

 ### Kubeconfig

 Any tool that operates on top of a cluster needs to know which cluster it is going to work on.
 This execution context is typically called the `kubeconfig` which is stored in the `~/.kube/config` file.
-This filed basically defines a list of clusters and it holds several pieces of information per cluster entry: the address of the cluster (e.g. https://104.248.34.242:164309), its user friendly name (e.g. microk8s-cluster).
-It finally holds a reference to the current context.
+This file basically defines a list of clusters and it holds several pieces of information per cluster entry:

+* The address of the cluster (e.g. https://104.248.34.242:164309).
+* The user friendly name of the cluster (e.g. microk8s-cluster).
+* A reference to the current context.
 This is the active cluster against which any kubernetes control (`kubectl`) command you run will get executed.

 ### Helm and tiller